 Part 11: HAL_GPIO_WritePin and TogglePin — Making Pins Move

-Picking up from the previous article: the pin is configured, the clock is enabled, and push-pull output is ready.
-Now we need the final step — telling the pin to "output high" or "output low."
-This is the job of HAL_GPIO_WritePin() and HAL_GPIO_TogglePin().
+Following up on the previous part: the pins are configured, the clock is enabled, and push-pull output is ready.
+Now we need the final step—telling the pin to "output high" or "output low."
+This is the job of

 Our Goal

-Thanks to our efforts in the previous articles, the GPIOC clock is enabled and PC13 is configured for push-pull output.
-The pin is now at attention, waiting for orders.
-But we haven't issued any commands yet — so the LED remains off.
-In this article, we tackle that final step: how to make the pin output the level we want.
+Thanks to the efforts in the previous parts, the GPIOC clock is enabled, and PC13 is configured for push-pull output mode.
+The pin is now "standing at attention" waiting for commands.
+However, we haven't issued any instructions yet—so the LED remains off.
+In this part, we will solve this final step: how to make the pin output the logic level we want.

-For our Blue Pill onboard LED (PC13, active-low), turning on the LED requires a low level, and turning it off requires a high level:
+For the on-board LED on our Blue Pill (PC13, active low), turning the LED on requires a low level output, while turning it off requires a high level output:

 // 点亮LED —— PC13输出低电平